 This argument fails on three fronts.

 • First, our instructions from Scriptures do not say that we are to count three nights and three days.
-Rather, it specifically states we are to count three DAYS and three NIGHTS, the daylight being counted first (Jonah 1:17; Matthew 12:38-40).
-The Wednesday system, therefore, does not account for the daylight hours of the day when the messiah died and was buried.
+Instead, it specifically states we are to count three DAYS and three NIGHTS, the daylight being counted first (Jonah 1:17; Matthew 12:38-40).
+Therefore, the Wednesday system does not account for the daylight hours of the day when the messiah died and was buried.

 • Second, it falsely assumes that the text means three complete 24-hour periods.
 Nowhere in Scriptures is this circumstance even suggested.
 To demonstrate, Scriptures never state that Jonah was swallowed by the fish at sunset, that he was spat back up on dry land at sunset on the third day, or that the counting was from sunset to sunset.